shizuka/confursion/_wiki/characters/jane-doe.md

 Jane Doe is a sika deer who works as a journalist for the commune.
 She has golden brown fur, dark brown eyes, and three points on each antler.

-Jane is deaf and she is fluent in American Sign Language and English.
+Jane is Deaf and she is fluent in American Sign Language and English.

 ---